renovatebot/renovate/docs/development/remote-development.md

 Read the [local development docs](./local-development.md) first.

-## What's remote development?
+## What is remote development?

 When you work locally, you install the tooling and code editor on your computer.
 You are responsible for setting up the environment correctly.

-With remote development you use a container that's hosted somewhere else.
+With remote development you use a container that is hosted somewhere else.
-You'll use the same code editor and have the same config as all other developers.
+You will use the same code editor and have the same config as all other developers.

 ### Benefits

 - You only need a browser and internet
-- You don't need to install development dependencies on your computer
+- You do not need to install development dependencies on your computer
 - Start work in a fresh environment every time
 - Reproducible development environment
 - Similar config for all developers